 Sure, you can use a giant arrow or highlight to draw attention to the area of your content you want to highlight but it’s not the same as covering some of the content only to share it in a big reveal later.

 The tease will keep people interested and has great social media appeal.
 This process will prepare them for a big reveal and tells them to get ready for something “share worthy.”

-So now that we’ve addressed the three main areas you need to think about in a top-notch event presentation:
+So now we’ve addressed the three main areas you need to think about in a top-notch event presentation:

-- Presentation Technique
+- keyboard_arrow_right Presentation Technique

-And we’ve given you some expert event presentation design tips, let’s put it all together and show you some of our favorite slide decks for event planners and why each one is so effective:
+And we’ve given you some expert event presentation design tips.
+Let’s put it all together and show you some of our favorite slide decks for event planners, and why each one is so effective:

 Use Images that Enhance the Content

-Okay, this first one isn’t a slide deck but a single slide because we wanted to show you something about design and a successful teaching technique, creating a pattern.
+Okay, this first one isn’t a slide deck, but a single slide, because we wanted to show you something about design and a successful teaching technique: creating a pattern.

-In this slide content the obvious choice for an image would be a cityscape.
+In this slide content, the obvious choice for an image would be a cityscape.
 After all, the content is about cities becoming event playgrounds.
-However, we went with an image that denotes play, is whimsical, and yet still ties into the idea of professionals at play, not children or spring breakers.
+However, we decided to emphasize the ‘play’ aspect, and went with an image that is whimsical but still ties into the idea of professionals at play – not children or spring breakers.